cobianzo/gutenberg-post-lookup-component/README.md

 Use `docker ps` to confirm the 4 containers are running.

 -   Check lintings:
-    -   ❌ check phpcs extension in vscode: it should highlight errors like `echo "a";;;;;` (didnt work for me!)
+    -   ❌ check phpcs extension in vscode: it should highlight errors like `echo "a";;;;;` (didnt work for me!, so I rely in my command line checks)
-    -   ❌ check phpcbf extension in vscode: it should fix those errors with 'format document' (doest work for me)
+    -   ❌ check phpcbf extension in vscode: it should fix those errors with 'format document' (doest work for me, so I rely in my command line fixes)
     -   ✅ check phpcs linting from command line: type `composer lint` or `./vendor/bin/phpcs plugin.php`
     -   ✅ check phpcbf from command line: type `composer format` or `./vendor/bin/phpcbf plugin.php`
     -   ❌ check that Prettier formatting is working ok.
 Write a js file with double quotes: they should be formatted to single quotes on save or using "Format document"